DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 >
 > Practically, it depends.

 For starters, owning a car is incredibly expensive.
 Especially in Dallas, [where average insurance premiums are the second highest among Texas cities](https://www.compare.com/auto-insurance/by-state/texas/dallas-car-insurance#:~:text=The%20average%20cost%20of%20car,(and%20the%20national%20average).).
-Whenever I mention how the [cost of car ownership for most people is at least $500 per month](https://www.nerdwallet.com/article/loans/auto-loans/total-cost-owning-car), everybody I talk to in Dallas quickly points out that it's closer to $700 or $800 for them.
+Whenever I mention how the [cost of car ownership for most people is at least $500 per month](https://www.nerdwallet.com/article/loans/auto-loans/total-cost-owning-car), everybody I talk to in Dallas quickly points out that for them it's closer to $800 per month.

-Car ownership alone costs between 50% and 100% of most people's rent in this city.
-Imagine everything you could do if you weren't paying double rent every month.
+Car ownership alone can cost between 50% and 100% of most people's rent in this Dallas.

+Imagine what you could do if you weren't paying double rent because of your car.
 You could move to a slightly more expensive but truly walkable neighborhood (which I did).
 Or you could put those savings towards things you actually enjoy more than being stuck in traffic, like food, concerts, shows, and recreational activities with friends.

 > All these costs assume you've managed to keep your car.
 >